apache/cordova-cli/doc/readme.md

 ### Examples

-- Add `cordova-plugin-camera` and `cordova-plugin-file` to the project and it be be saved to `config.xml` & `package.json`.
+- Add `cordova-plugin-camera` and `cordova-plugin-file` to the project and save it to `config.xml` & `package.json`.
 Use `../plugins` directory to search for the plugins.

         cordova plugin add cordova-plugin-camera cordova-plugin-file --save --searchpath ../plugins